Telepath (musician): Returnal to classic style (2025–present)

-2025 marked Laurila's returnal to the Telepath alias with the release of three albums: Dawn Arrives, April 4, Another Day Has Passed in a World Without You on May 2, and The Truth Is Always Within You on August 1.
-These were his first releases as Telepath since 2019's Flora Miranda's LaLaLand Fashion Show, as well as his first classic-style slushwave releases in the 10-year hiatus since Interstellar Intercourse.
-During this time, Laurila also inaugurated a new pseudonym, ᖚᓷᓺᓺᕿᔍᕣᒔᖍ, a mixture of Canadian Aboriginal syllabics, in contrast with his other aliases featuring the Japanese language.
+2025's Dawn Arrives marked Laurila's returnal to the Telepath alias, being is his first release as Telepath since 2019's Flora Miranda's LaLaLand Fashion Show, as well as his first classic-style slushwave releases in the 10-year hiatus since Interstellar Intercourse.
+He also released four other albums during the year, making it the "year of Telepath", according to Frederick Bloy of Atwood Magazine.
+During this time, Laurila also inaugurated two new pseudonyms: ᖚᓷᓺᓺᕿᔍᕣᒔᖍ, a mixture of Canadian Aboriginal syllabics, and Starlight Temple, in contrast with his other aliases featuring the Japanese language.

 Legacy

 Laurila's music has been recognized for contributing to the ambient proliferations of vaporwave.
-He has also contributed to the creation of what some writers call post-vaporwave, and his slow-paced sound defined the slushwave subgenre.
-With The Path to Lost Eden, Laurila's cinematic usage of samples, according to Andrew Ryce, elevated the vaporwave genre towards a less ironic direction.
+He has also contributed to the creation of what some writers call post-vaporwave, and his slow-paced sound defined the "slushwave" subgenre, a term quoted by Laurila himself.
+Of this term, Nick Caceres said the creation of such a style led to some of the best vaporwave releases, and made several listeners consider him "a luminary of the movement."
+With The Path to Lost Eden, his cinematic usage of samples, according to Andrew Ryce, elevated the vaporwave genre towards a less ironic direction.
 However, this new direction, Ryce wrote, generated infighting within the movement, which resulted in the creation of the hardvapour subgenre.
-In the opinion of Tiny Mix Tapes, his Virtual Dream Plaza series classifies him as "one of the purest of adventurers."
+In the opinion of Tiny Mix Tapes, Laurila's Virtual Dream Plaza series classifies him as "one of the purest of adventurers."

-Laurila's work with David Russo on the 2814 alias especially garnered him significant praise.
+Laurila's work with David Russo on the 2814 alias especially garnered him significant praise, and remains his most well-known output.
 The duo was described by Vice as "vaporwave superstars", with writer Britt Brown describing Birth of a New Day as "amazing cyberfuture ambient vaporwave".
 As the most critically acclaimed vaporwave project, 2814 broke the common association between vaporwave and plunderphonics; according to Rolling Stone, the duo has "captured all the romance and wistfulness through bold, original compositions."

 David Russo stated that Telepath is an important musical alias not only within the vaporwave genre, but outside of it as well.
 He wrote of the project as "genuine," contrasting Laurila's music with vaporwave's traditional appearances of irony, and said his collaborative production process with him represents "some of the most enjoyable experiences I've ever had making music."
-Jornt Elzinga said Laurila's music presents its own original worldview within the scene, and that he is proud to call him a friend.
-Angel Marcloid, who wrote that she "absolutely loves" the Telepath alias, highlighted Laurila for "discover[ing] a sound that was all his own," while Ryce found his work distinctive for taking the vaporwave genre "beyond its simple origins."
+Jornt Elzinga said Laurila's music presents its own original worldview within the scene, and that he is proud to call him a friend, while Dennis Mikula, owner of record label Geometric Lullaby, listed Telepath as his favorite vaporwave artist.
+Angel Marcloid, whose work as MindSpring Memories was described as "the only name that has managed to compete" by Ondarocks Manfredi Zappalà, wrote that she "absolutely loves" the Telepath alias for "discover[ing] a sound that was all his own".
+British electronic musician William Hallworth-Cook said finding Laurila's music was one of the main inspirations for his releases under the vaporwave alias Desert Sand Feels Warm at Night, including sample-free albums such as New World Disciples.